 Biographies from previous Peter M. Cicchino Award Recipients appear below as written for the annual awards dinner program book.

-Recipients in the Category of Current Washington College of Law Student
+Winner in Category of Current Washington College of Law Student

 Kathleen Kelly (2012): Kate Kelly was raised in a deeply conservative religious and political culture, and during her adult life has gone through a profound and utterly transformative intellectual and ethical transition solidifying her commitment to social justice.
 Kate has not abandoned her religious community but is determined to bring her progressive politics to it.
 During her undergraduate experience at Brigham Young University, she risked expulsion by planning one of the first and largest protests in the University's history, protesting the lack of free speech and acadmeic freedom on campus.
 In April 2012, she helped plan a conference in DC for LGTB Mormons and their allies.
 Before coming to law school, Kate served an 18-month mission for her church in Barcelona, Spain, as a HUD housing counselor and an Americorps Volunteer.
 Kate spent her first summer during law school at the Center for Constitutional Rigths as an Ella Baker legal fellow.
 She spent her second summer during law school at the Inter-American Court of Human Rights.
 At WCL, Kate has been invovled in a range of events and projects.
 She has been heavily involved with the National Lawyers Guild planning two DC-wide Disorientations, many Legal Observer Trainings, and organizing the NLG Students Against the Death Penalty Day.
 She has also organized around the issue of torture and is a member of the group Witness Against Torture.
 Most recently she planned a mixed symposium of artwork and the activists depicted within the art called "Americans Who Tell the Truth," featuring the portraits of artist Robert Shetterly and speakers Thomas Drake, Jesselyn Radack, Bunny Greenhouse, Jennifer Harbury, and Ralph Nader.
 The event highlighted ethics and integrity in the context of fighting for positive social change.
 Kate is proud to be a graduate of the Washington College of Law, and hopes to follow the legacy of WCL graduate Alice Paul in her lifelong pursuit of equality and dedicate her progressive commitment as a lawyer to work for social justice, political change, and the empowerment of popular movements.